Integrating Microsoft Sentinel

 -

-Option 2: Configuring Microsoft Sentinel Using a DCR (Recommended): This is the recommended configuration method that uses a data collection rule (DCR) in Azure Monitor.
+Integrating Microsoft Sentinel: This is the recommended configuration method that uses a data collection rule (DCR) in Azure Monitor.

 Option 1: Configuring Microsoft Sentinel Using a Logic App